JustArchiNET/ASF-ui/.github/README.md

 npm run build
 ```

-To make ASFs Kestrel serve your frontend you have to start ASF with the [command-line argument](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Command-line-arguments) `--path`, which is explained in detail in [ASF's wiki](https://github.com/JustArchiNET/ArchiSteamFarm/wiki).
+To make ASF's Kestrel serve your frontend you have to start ASF with the [command-line argument](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Command-line-arguments) `--path`, which is explained in detail in [ASF's wiki](https://github.com/JustArchiNET/ArchiSteamFarm/wiki).
 Just copy the contents of the folder `dist` that was created by npm to the appropriate location described on ASF's wiki and you are good to go.